Leone, American Samoa

 Leone is the second-largest city on Tutuila Island's west coast.
 The village is on the south-west coast of Tutuila Island, American Samoa.
 Leone was the ancient capital of Tutuila Island.
 Leone was also where the Samoan Islands’ first missionary, John Williams, visited on October 18, 1832.
 A monument in honor of Williams has been erected in front of Zion Church.
 Its large church was the first to be built in American Samoa.
 It has three towers, a carved ceiling and stained glass.
 Until steamships were invented, Leone was the preferred anchorage of sailing ships which did not risk entering Pago Pago Harbor.
 Much early contact between Samoans and Europeans took place in Leone.
+In the early 20th century, Leone was one of the centers for the Mau movement in American Samoa.

 The village is home to some of the oldest buildings on Tutuila Island.
-Besides the oldest church in American Samoa, Leone is home to a post office, high school, Pritchard's Bakery, and Kruse Supermarket.
+Besides the oldest church in American Samoa, Leone is home to a post office, high school, Pritchard's Bakery, Noela’s Gas Station and Kruse Supermarket.
 Buses from Fagatogo to Leone leave every few minutes throughout the year.
 An airstrip was built at Leone during World War II.
 The village is home to two historical sites listed on the U.S. National Register of Historic Places: Fagalele Boys School, which may be the oldest building on Tutuila Island, and Tataga-Matau Fortified Quarry Complex.

 Until the invention of the motorboat, Pago Pago Harbor was of little value as the ships were unable to turn around in such a confined area.
 The most common anchorage was therefore in Leone, where the first missionaries also arrived.
 Its strategic location, directly over the southern horizon from Upolu Island, and the district Atua, has made Leone a major resting port for those traveling between Upolu, Tutuila, and the Manu'a Islands.
 Leone is now a lively municipal center.
 The origin of several of Leone's chiefly titles can be traced to Western Samoa.

 Etymology

 The name originated from a famine that devastated Tutuila Island before modern history.
-Oral history shared through generations of ancestry recorded that Leone did not experience starvation nor the lack of food during this famine.
-Instead, the village had an abundance of food and other necessities, hence the name “Leone” which derives from “Le” (No) and “One” (Famine).
-During this famine, the villagers in Leone provided food and commodities for nearby villages and for families from a farther distance.
-This has earned the village the prestigious title “Leone o le Tinā o le Alofa”, which means “Leone is the Mother of Love.”
+Oral history shared through generations of ancestry recorded that Leone did not experience starvation during this famine; instead, the village had an abundance of food and other necessities, hence the name “Leone” which derives from “Le” (no) and “One” (famine).
+During the famine, the villagers in Leone provided food and commodities for nearby villages and for families from further away.
+This earned the village the prestigious title “Leone o le Tinā o le Alofa”, which means “Leone is the Mother of Love.”
 The village's musical emblem is a living recording of this historical representation.
+Another source translates the village name Leone in English as "The Sands".